bedrocklinux/bedrocklinux-website/markdown/introduction.md

 specific package desired, why not just use that?
 Sadly, there are various technical reasons one cannot directly install software from one release of one distribution onto another release of another distribution.
-Bedrock Linux provides a technical solution to remove these problems.
+Bedrock Linux provides technical means to work around these problems.
 On a Bedrock Linux system an end user should be able to install most of the software available from most of the other traditional Linux distributions so that it works just as well as one would have expected had the package been intended for the